 In the meantime, what can we do?
-Simply, let Supervisor Rice (firstname.lastname@example.org) know that bringing reliable cellular coverage to the Hollow should be a priority, attend the aforementioned town hall, and, eventually, attend the public hearing (whether virtual or in person when appropriate) that will be required for the process to go forward.
+Simply, let Supervisor Rice (firstname.lastname@example.org) know that bringing reliable cellular coverage to the Hollow should be a priority.

 No mobile carrier will embark upon this process unless they are confident it will have community support and a champion at the government level.
 And we know, from experience, that unless we galvanize community support, the voices opposing expanded coverage will be the loudest in the room even though many of those speaking out have no direct interest in the matter.
 Indeed, the same ridgelines that currently keep wireless signals out of Sleepy Hollow will contain any wireless signals from a dedicated Sleepy Hollow cell tower.

-Note that we also post updates on our Cell Service plan in the month bulletin, which can be found here.
+Note that we also post updates on our Cell Service plan in the monthly bulletin, which can be found here.